 The hearing will be conducted in a respectful manner that promotes fairness and accurate fact-finding and that complies with the rules of conduct.
 The parties and witnesses will address only the hearing officer, and not each other.
-Only the hearing officer and the parties' advisors (or Readers if they do not have advisors), consistent with paragraph 6 below, may question witnesses and parties.
+Only the hearing officer and the parties' advisors may question witnesses and parties.